About Me

 I’m not a graphic designer, although I like to play and currently use Inkscape for the graphics and Excel for the graphs.
 I do love a good graph.

-I’m no computer expert, faaaarrrrrr from it but I am my household’s network manager.
+I’m no computer expert, faaaarrrrrr from it, but I am my household’s network manager.

 I have absolutely no formal education in communication (Comms), risk management, sociology or epidemiology.
-I am not and will likely never be a full Professor nor am I one of the nation’s leading researchers or one of Australia’s leading virologists.
+I am not and will likely never be a full Professor, nor am I one of the nation’s leading researchers or one of Australia’s leading virologists.
 Possibly just Australia’s mouthiest virologist.

 I’d like to be good at this

-There is no external funding of VDU, no payment for the personal time used to write, research or maintain the site, communicate on twitter, speak to eth media nor anything but personal time and funds used to host the site, pay for the computers, screens, storage, books, software subscriptions, home office maintenance or the electricity used.
-I consider this my contribution to amateur science communication.
+There is no external funding of VDU, no payment for the personal time used to write, research or maintain the site, communicate on Bluesky, speak to the media, nor anything but personal funds used to host the site, buy and maintain the computers, screens, storage, books, software subscriptions, home office maintenance or the electricity used.
+I consider this my contribution to amateur science communication and the world.
+Imperfect though that contribution may be.
+Imposter syndrome is strong in this house.
+That will be a work in progress until I’m dust.